 1. Acknowledge their experience and validate their feelings

-The most powerful thing we can offer our children is acknowledgement and validation of their experiences and feelings.
+The most powerful thing we can offer our children is acknowledgment and validation of their experiences and feelings.
 It gives them a sense of security that they are not crazy or wrong.
 It lets them know that you hear them and understand that they are struggling with something that is important to them.

 2. Keep to the facts (dad is late, speaks harshly, is inconsistent, drinks, has lots of women)